Bug report #21273

 I saved one of the rule-based styles into a .qml with the shapefile, then I added it with this as the default style the map canvas in QGIS 2.18, and the snapping and node tool all worked with no problems, so it is definitely a QGIS 3 issue, and therefore, I have selected "Yes" to Regression in the options below.

 (I have set the bug Category to "Unknown", because I do not know whether it should be under "Digitizing" or "Symbology")

-#1 Updated by Steve Lowman about 1 year ago
+#1 Updated by Steve Lowman over 1 year ago

 - File two sets of values - no min max at all.qml added

 - File only one set of values - min max scale range.qml added